Levi P. Morton: Post-vice presidency (1893–1920)

-Governor of New York (1895-1896)
+Governor of New York (1895–1896)

 In 1894, Morton was elected governor of New York, defeating Democratic nominee David B. Hill and several minor party candidates.
-He served one two-year term, January 1, 1895 to December 31, 1896.
+He served one two-year term, January 1, 1895, to December 31, 1896.
 One initiative in which Morton was involved as governor was the consolidation of several New York City-area municipalities as the City of Greater New York, which took effect on January 1, 1898.

 Another Morton priority was civil service reform.
 Morton pursued a moderate course on the issue, but remained firm in his support, which placed him in opposition to political party bosses who favored the spoils system.
 As a result, in 1896 the Republican Party nominated Frank S. Black, who was perceived as closer to the party bosses than Morton.

 Morton was a leading contender for the Republican presidential nomination in 1896, but the delegates chose William McKinley.
-Morton was then considered for the vice presidential nomination, but McKinley's campaign manager, Mark Hanna, was opposed to the notion, and the nomination went to Garret Hobart.
+Morton was then considered for the vice presidential nomination, but McKinley's campaign manager, Mark Hanna, was opposed, and the nomination went to Garret Hobart.
 After he completed his term as governor, Morton returned to his business career and management of his investments.